Sublinear-Time Algorithms for Compressive Phase Retrieval: Introduction

 Besides the error guarantees, the notions of for-all and for-each in the sparse recovery problems also extend to the compressive phase retrieval problem.
 In a for-all problem, the measurement matrix $\Phi$ is chosen in advance and will work for all input signals $x$, while in a for-each problem, the measurement matrix $\Phi$ is usually random such that for each input $x$, a random choice of $\Phi $ works with a good probability.

 In the next subsection we shall give an overview of our sublinear-time results.
-As the problem has received little attention in the community of theoretical computer science, some of our results are the first and preliminary along the combinatorial approach and require mild assumptions on the possible phases of the coordinates of $x$.
-Those assumptions are automatically satisfied when the possible phases, as commonly seen in applications (see, e.g., \cite{PYLR17}), belong to a set $P\subseteq \bS^1$ which is equidistant with a constant gap, that is, up to a rotation, $P = \{e^{2\pi i\frac{j}{m}}\}_{j=0,\dots,m-1}$ for some constant $m$.
-We leave the case of general complex signalsas an open problem.
+Our results are all for-each results.
+As the problem has received little attention in the community of theoretical computer science, our results are the first and preliminary along the combinatorial approach though require mild assumptions on the possible phases of the coordinates of $x$.
+Those assumptions are automatically satisfied when the possible phases, as commonly seen in applications (see, e.g., \cite{PYLR17}), belong to a set $P\subseteq \bS^1$ which is equidistant with a constant gap, that is, up to a rotation, $P \subseteq \{e^{2\pi i\frac{j}{m}}\}_{j=0,\dots,m-1}$ for some constant $m$.
+We leave the case of general complex signals as an open problem.
 A major difficulty is that for heavy hitters of large magnitude, a small error in the phase estimate could incur a lot of error in the overall approximation.